Linearity is a reductionist’s dream, and nonlinearity can be a reductionist’s nightmare.

 Key takeaways for practicing talent analytics

-- Start by focus on the actual organizational challenges, not the availability of data or preferred analysis
+- Start by focusing on the actual organizational challenges, not the availability of data or preferred analysis

 - Use the research literature to identify and report the KPIs that will drive strategic business decisions